dantetam/world/res/items/world_readme.txt

 <groupName> refers to all items that have the group 'groupName'.
 This means to repeat a recipe or block for every item within the group.

+_command,arg1,arg2,... denotes the beginning of a 'process command' in recipe/item processing, which is handled programmatically.

 The syntax for an item drop is:

 trial1... ; trial2...; ...